dullhunk/book/computinged/getting-started.md

 ## Education, education, education

-“Our top priority was, is and always will be education, education, education” ... so said, [Tony Blair](https://en.wikipedia.org/wiki/Tony_Blair) back [in 2001](https://www.theguardian.com/politics/2001/may/23/labour.tonyblair).

 Classroom management and behaviour management, we don't provide any training on how to become a teacher because but.. pgce, one of the best way to learn is to do it and get feedback from experts (teachers in schools)